Don’t Worry about Your Employer Retaliating

 Complaints by electrical engineer supervisor of harassment by white employee underlings were ignored by superiors and plaintiff was set up for negative reviews and then demoted.

-Given the clear law, substantial damages, and potential availability of civil penalties, we don’t think any employee should think twice about suing an employer who deserves it.
-And employers know it.
+Given the clear law, substantial damages, and potential availability of civil penalties, we don’t think any employee should retaliation from suing an employer who deserves it.
+Employers know perfectly well they’ll owe much more money if they retaliate.
 There may not be a special place in hell for employers who take an employee’s time and don’t pay as promised.
 But California law empowers employees to protect themselves.

 Ray E. Gallo